rodrigoalvesvieira/old-blog/_posts/2012-01-19-getting-started-with-clojure.md

 Web Development
 ---------------

-The current _de facto_ web framework for Clojure is "Noir":http://www.webnoir.org/.
-Noir is very straightforward and easy to use, it also seems to be inspired in Ruby's "Sinatra":http://www.sinatrarb.com so if you come from Ruby you'll have a good time using it.
+The current _de facto_ web framework for Clojure is [Noir].
+Noir is very straightforward and easy to use, it also seems to be inspired in Ruby's [Sinatra] so if you come from Ruby you'll have a good time using it.

 Alternatively, "composure":https://github.com/weavejester/compojure is another web framework that apparently was inspired by Sinatra, too.